IzaakPrats/aoc2020/readme.md

 ### Running the Code

 Every day follows the same template.
-Just run test.py and it should output the answer... not always in the same format (because sometimes I print it in the soluiton).
+Just run test.py and it should output the answer... not always in the same format (because sometimes I print it in the solution).